Gunnstein/lahc/README.md

 at any history length can therefore easily be estimated after applying the algorithm at a few different history lengths.

+As a general recommendation, start at a low history length and gradually increase it to determine the runtime and variation in the estimated results.
+Select a shorter history length that allows multiple runs in the time allocated for simulations rather than a longer history length at with a single run.

 ### Termination criteria